 The first treatment for labrum tear for many people is a combination of non-steroidal anti-inflammatory drugs (NSAIDs), heat and ice pain and medication.
 These are meant to help relieve the pain and there is also the physical therapy to improve functioning.
 In case these conservative measures are not enough, cortisone injections can be recommended to relieve the pain and inflammation in the area.
 This condition resolves over time for some patients.
 But for others, the symptoms fail to improve and surgery is therefore recommended in such cases to repair the tear.
 Due to the complexity of the shoulder joints, traditional surgery requires a lengthy and painful rehabilitation process to restore the full range of motion.

-Stem cell therapy may not be suitable for everyone with labrum tear.
+Regenerative therapy may not be suitable for everyone with labrum tear.
 That’s why you can contact us to find out if this procedure is right for you and also to learn more about how these procedures help repair a labrum tear.